New Ticket Tickets Wiki Browse Source Timeline Roadmap Ticket Reports Search

 I'm really sorry I haven't done that in the first place.
 Thanks for the heads-up ;)

-• Summary changed from kerberos5 fails to build to kerberos5 build failure with openssl 1.0.0a: too few arguments to function 'EVP_PKEY_decrypt'
+Summary: kerberos5 fails to buildkerberos5 build failure with openssl 1.0.0a: too few arguments to function 'EVP_PKEY_decrypt'

 Port fixed in r70028; thanks for the patch.